googlegenomics/gcp-variant-transforms/README.md

   * `GOOGLE_CLOUD_REGION`: You must choose a geographic region for Cloud Dataflow to process your data, for example: `us-west1`.
 For more information please refer to [Setting Regions](docs/setting_region.md).
+  * `GOOGLE_CLOUD_LOCATION`: You may choose a geographic location for Cloud Life Sciences API to orchestrate job from.
+This is not where the data will be processed, but where some operation metadata will be stored.
+This can be the same or different from the region chosen for Cloud Dataflow.
+If this is not set, the metadata will be stored in us-central1.
+See the list of [Currently Available Locations](https://cloud.google.com/life-sciences/docs/concepts/locations).
   * `TEMP_LOCATION`: This can be any folder in Google Cloud Storage that your project has write access to.
 It's used to store temporary files and logs from the pipeline.